Harish-2502/CCC-Team-72/fn/README.md

 fn init --runtime node --trigger http wcmp
 ```

-A new directory name `wcmp` should have been added; a few editings has to be done to its contensts:
+A new directory name `wcmp` should have been added; a few editings has to be done to its contents:

 Create a `Dockerfile` file with the contents:
 ```dockerfile